Princess Cruises News Center

 Shoppers will enjoy the Tropical Treasures boutique, featuring an array of gifts and souvenirs which can be purchased duty free and charged to shipboard accounts.
 In addition, local vendors offer a variety of Bahamian handicrafts and services, such as island hairstyling.

-Ship calls in Princess Cays average about seven to eight hours, giving passengers a full day to enjoy all of the fun-in-the-sun options available at their own private beach party.
+Ship calls in Princess Cays average about seven to eight hours, giving guests a full day to enjoy all of the fun-in-the-sun options available at their own private beach party.

 - News Center